reichlab/decisions/decisions/2024-12-09-rfc-record-decisions.md

    conclusions (see for example [the discussion of the "target data" format](https://github.com/orgs/hubverse-org/discussions/9)) or they may be spread around issues in separate repositories
-3. new lab members do not have context for the motivation of past decisions and may not even be aware of who is responsible for individual projects
+3. new lab members may not be able to glean the full context for the motivation of past decisions and may not be able to ascertain who is responsible for individual projects without asking others in the lab

 Ultimately this leads to a fragmented project landscape.
-A decision made upstream could negatively impact a downstream project maintained by another member of the lab with little notice.Moreover, without a clear record of decisions, complex projects rely heavily on the [core developer's fully-connected mental model](https://carpentries.github.io/instructor-training/instructor/aio.html#building-a-mental-model),
+A decision made upstream could negatively impact a downstream project maintained by another member of the lab with little notice.
+Moreover, without a clear record of decisions, complex projects rely heavily on the [core developer's fully-connected mental model](https://carpentries.github.io/instructor-training/instructor/aio.html#building-a-mental-model),